 Namaste, all!
 It’s time for yoga!
 But when it isn’t?
-After the first list of yogis who I recommended you to follow on the social medias as YouTube and Instagram, the new six are on their way.
-I know that maybe this kind of list are boring but for me, they are helpful and they inspire through the whole journey.
+After the first list of yogis who I recommended you to follow on the social media as YouTube and Instagram, the new six are on their way.
+I know that maybe this kind of list is boring but for me, they are helpful and they inspire the whole journey.
 I promise you that once you see the examples that I’ve prepared, you will certainly want to have a mat close to you!

 I discovered the profile of Ashleigh Sargent while I’ve tried to improve my monkey pose (or “hanumanasana”), the well-known splits.
 If you are searching for some videos for practice yoga at home my advice is to see the yoga sessions on www.gaia.com, most of them are paid, but you can see a short video, which will also help you to improve your practice.
 Ashleigh is a total hippie – always naked, barefoot and smiling, with a different way of teaching (when you hear her deep voice you’ll understand what I mean) and a totally different style of presenting yoga.